Fibird/ThisaDB/README.md

 # sudo apt-get install ctags
 ```

-After installing these dependencies, you need create some dirs:
+After installing these dependencies, you need create some dirs in root of project:

 ```
 $ mkdir bin build lib